trans-travel/trans-travel/us/ne.md

 law is, thus far, fairly restricted and do not apply to most trans travelers in most situations.

-Nebraska does not currently, as of May 12, 2023, ban trans care for children.
-However, a bill, 2023 LB574 is awaiting the governor's signature and will ban trans youth medical care.
+Starting in October 1, 2023, Nebraska will ban trans youth medical care.
 It will have an unknown impact on child custody, although it should be noted that the law applies to medical providers and not parents.

 ## Non-discrimination Law